abiodunfreeman/aems-server/README.md

     - display all item instances, filter by user && || category
     - automatically generate some notes for instances, like assignment history (name + date) , status history, etc
     - visualize data with react vis
+    - dynamic category page that list all items in that category (import and use <ItemCard/>)